 There is a working harbour where fleets of squid, hake and pilchard vessels are moored right next to upmarket seagoing yachts.

 Visitors and locals love coming down to the port to watch the boats being launched, or when they are offloaded.
 They see the boat crews at work, repairing nets and chatting about their day at sea.
 It’s a bit like having a touch of Majorca – with an African twist.

 The chokka boats go out fishing at night, with massive lights on deck.
 The lights bring in the fish, which in turn are preyed on by the squid – which are then caught with a hand line or jig by the fishermen.

-The offshore sight of the many bobbing lights of a fleet of chokka boats is 1 of the special Port St Francis features.
+The offshore sight of the many bobbing lights of a fleet of chokka boats is a special Port St Francis features.

 On the cards are future shopping centres and golf courses, and a slew of port holiday accommodations.

 Port St Francis is part of St Francis Bay, said to be named after a Portuguese monastery by one of the 16th century explorers.
 The bay embraces Port St Francis, St Francis Bay, Cape St Francis and Oyster Bay.

 In centuries gone by, this area was infamous for its shipwrecks.
 Today, it’s famous for its golf, its great surfing and, naturally, a superb plate of calamari...

 Who to contact